Frequently Asked Questions

 How much do lessons cost?

 Because we design each program to fit your needs, we don’t have a “one size fits all” approach.
 Total cost depends on the program we design for you and your child’s age.
-For adults, your availability and goals greatly impact the cost.
+We will discuss this with you as we learn more about your student

 Do you have a monthly payment plan?